yehia67/documentation/node-software/0.1/chronicle/how-to-guides/get-started.md

 ```

 :::success: Congratulations :tada:
-Chronicle is now saving all transaction data that it receives from your node to your Scylla cluster.
+Chronicle is now saving all transaction data to your Scylla cluster.
 :::

 ## Step 4.
 Test Chronicle